-Penguin’s parent company, Pearson, is the lone representative among big-six publishing companies on the 2011 Working Mother magazine 100 best companies to work for list.
+Penguin’s parent company, Pearson, is the lone representative among big-six publishing houses on the 2011 Working Mother magazine 100 best companies to work for list.
 (McGraw-Hill is also on the list.)

 So, How Do You Get Your Foot in the Door?